hepabolu/programming-by-stealth/docs/pbs33.md

 <dl>
 <dt><code>assert.ok(state [, message])</code></dt>

-This is the simplest of the assertions, it passes if the first argument evaluates to any truthy value of any kind.
+<dd>This is the simplest of the assertions, it passes if the first argument evaluates to any truthy value of any kind.</dd>

 <dt><code>assert.equal(actual, expected [, message])</code></dt>